-In 1975, Klaus Grohe – Friedrich’s half-brother and the youngest son – took over the management of Hansgrohe.
+In 1975 Klaus Grohe – Friedrich’s half-brother and the youngest son – took over the management of Hansgrohe.

-But Friedrich did not merely leave and take it easy from then on.
-Instead, he bought a sanitary fittings factory in Westphalia, Germany in that same year and started the production of fittings – thus the company Grohe was born.
+But Friedrich did not leave it at his resignation; in the same year he took over a sanitary products factory in Westphalia and started the production of bathroom accessories – the Grohe company was thus born.

 Facts and figures: Hansgrohe and Grohe in comparison